hashicorp/terraform-aws-hashicorp-vault-eks-addon/CONTRIBUTING.md

 ## Dependencies

-Please refer the [tool-versions file](.tool-versions) for more info on required tools
+Please refer the [tool-versions file](.tool-versions) for more info on required tools.
+These tools help validate the commits following best practices and prevent accidents.

 ## Linting and Formatting